drornir/website/dndev/content/posts/drafts/factor3-v0.md

 using it.
 It doesn't have enough features yet, and is generally poorly designed for extensibility.

+_but_...

+It still works!

+---

-The readme shows a basic usage, but I'll try to briefly go over it here:
+[The readme](https://github.com/drornir/factor3) shows a basic usage, but I'll try to briefly go over it here:

 ```go
 package main